-Established in 1833, Oak Hill Cemetery is a 60-acre property with more than 12,000 graves.
-Located just a few blocks north of downtown Newnan, it is the final resting place for some of the county's most prominent citizens.
+Established in 1833.
+Oak Hill more than 12,000 graves.
+Located Newnan, it is the final resting place for some of the county's most prominent citizens.
 As a Civil War hospital city, Oak Hill is the burial ground for nearly 300 Confederate soldiers from various states.
 Selfguided tour brochures are available.
 Hours: Sunrise to sunset, daily.